web-infra-dev/rspack-ecosystem-ci/README.md

 ### scheduled

-Workflows are sheduled to run automatically every Workday
+Workflows are sheduled to run automatically every day

 ### manually